Gabriel2409/kubernetes-tuto/README.md

 ## multipass

+IMPORTANT NOTE FOR WSL.
+When creating multipass machines and installing kubernetes on them, kubectl is not able to access them because of network rules.
+To solve this issue,

+- we can launch this from powershell as admin: `Get-NetIPInterface | where {$_.InterfaceAlias -eq 'vEthernet (WSL)' -or $_.InterfaceAlias -eq 'vEthernet (Default Switch)'} | Set-NetIPInterface -Forwarding Enabled` (see https://stackoverflow.com/questions/65716797/cant-ping-ubuntu-vm-from-wsl2-ubuntu).
+- we can also do some port forwarding: see https://pypi.org/project/WSL-Port-Forwarding/

+NOTE: I am still unclear if we need both of them or just the first

 - Install multipass: https://multipass.run/ : allows to easily launch a VM with either hyperV or virtual box To use it on WSL, it must be installed on windows, not on linux.
 And then, we can create an alias to use it directly on WSL: for ex: `alias multipass="/mnt/c/'Program Files'/Multipass/bin/multipass.exe"`
+- set driver to hyper V: `multipass set local.driver=hyperv` or virtualbox: `multipass set local.driver=virtualbox`

 - IMPORTANT: to use the mount features in WSL, you must be in a folder accessible by windows, such as `/mnt/c/...`
 - enable mounting with `multipass set local.privileged-mounts=true`